[Simon Thurgood Images] [Simon Thurgood Images]

 Stover Country Park

-[The lake at Stover Country Park]Stover Country Park contains over 114 acres of woodland, heath land, grassland, lake and marsh and a substantial variety of wildlife.
+[A canal leading to the lake at Stover Country Park]Stover Country Park contains over 114 acres of woodland, heath land, grassland, lake and marsh and a substantial variety of wildlife.

 The country park is historically Part of the Bovey Heath, an expanse of wet boggy lowland heath, which covered the majority of the Bovey Basin.
 Following the decline and sale of the estate in the 1930s the site was bought by the Forestry Commission and stands of Scots pine, Norway spruce, Douglas fir, Western hemlock, Sitka spruce and larch were subsequently planted.
 The Country Park is now owned and administered by Devon County Council having been purchased in 1979 from the Forestry Commission.
 The Country park was designated a Site of Special Scientific Interest (SSSI) in 1984 by the Nature Conservancy Council (now English Nature) due to its rare dragonfly species and invertebrates.
 It was added to the register of Historic Parks and Gardens in 1995, and was declared a Local Nature Reserve in 2001.